Shashank-GK/Music_app_clone/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 It is a music streaming web application that allows users to browse, play, and enjoy their favorite songs.

+## Deployed Using
+vercel
+Open [https://music-app-clone-ten.vercel.app/](https://music-app-clone-ten.vercel.app/) to view it in your browser.

 ## Available Scripts

 In the project directory, you can run: